Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 ![Checkout Page Wireframe](media/checkout-wireframe.png)

+### Colour Scheme
+* The site's main colours of blue, black and white were chosen to appeal to men as this is traditionally the colour of boys and men.
+* Colours used:
+  * #00395a (Blue)
+  * #6498c4 (Light Blue)
+  * #ffffff (White)
+  * #000000 (Black)
+* From this it was decided that fonts would alternate between black, white and blue, depending on the background colour, where blue was used to accentuate details such as the price.It was ensured that sufficient contrast was chosen to provide the best experience for the users.
+The inversion was also used to highlight active classes or upon hovering over elements.

 ### Agile Approach
 This project was implemented using an Agile approach to take advantage of the iterative and incremental development.